bokiko/RL-Swarm-node/README.md

 # Basic Configuration
 NODE_NAME=your-unique-node-name
 NODE_WALLET_ADDRESS=your-ethereum-wallet-address
-EMAIL_ADDRESS=your-email@example.com  # For multi-peer ID/EOA mapping
+EMAIL_ADDRESS=your-email@example.com

-# Choose ONE of these two lines based on your GPU:
+# Choose ONE of these based on your GPU:
 # For GPUs with 8GB-23GB VRAM (like RTX 2070, 3070, etc):
 SWARM_TIER=consumer